-Annika Hachmeister takes on this topic and can give an insight into the self-conception and self-awareness of women from this professional group through interviews with experts.
-With recourse to the habitus concept according to Bourdieu, an important goal of the work is to examine and understand the everyday life of the women interviewed in terms of economic factors, social interactions and also the experience of power.
+Annika Hachmeister tackles this topic and gives an insight into the self-conception and self-perception of women from this professional group through interviews with experts.
+Referring back to Bourdieu’s Habitus Concept, an important goal of the thesis is to examine and understand the everyday life of the women interviewed in terms of economic factors, social interactions and also the experience of power.

-Other current bachelor and master theses are represented with the following focal points and in the ‘Research’ section, current scientific work are available for viewing and downloading: Postcolonial perspectives on music trends, streaming and curated playlists, the effects of the restructuring of music on the net and sound design in the e-automotive industry.
+Other current bachelor and master theses are represented with the following main topics and can be viewed and downloaded in the ‘Forschung’ section: Postcolonial perspectives on music trends, streaming and curated playlists, the effects of the restructuring of music on the net and sound design in the e-automotive industry.

-Who or what curates the playlists for streaming services such as Spotify and what criteria play a role?
-In his master thesis, Matthias Lund (2019) examines the mechanisms, intentions and effects for the composition of playlists in Spotify.
-“Since the music offering within the streaming services is not manageable for the individual, filtering mechanisms become necessary.
-The conditions of their design, however, remain almost hidden from the listeners: whether an algorithm or human curators are responsible for the music selection, whether economic or cultural decisions are behind the selected (and thus excluded) music is hardly recognizable in everyday use and takes a back seat to the graphic title lists of the playlists. … Consequently, a field is opened up around playlists between the necessity of curating in the sense of usability and the cryptic black box of those factors that shape this very offer.
+Who or what curates the playlists for streaming services like Spotify and what criteria play a role?
+Matthias Lund (2019) examines the mechanisms, intentions and effects for the composition of playlists in Spotify in his master thesis.
+“As the choice of music within the streaming services is not comprehensible for the individual anymore, filtering mechanisms become necessary.
+The conditions of their design, however, remain almost hidden from the listeners: whether an algorithm or human curators are responsible for the music selection, whether economic or cultural decisions are behind the selected (and thus excluded) music is hardly recognizable in everyday use and takes a back seat to the visual title lists of the playlists. … Consequently, a certain field spans around playlists between the necessity of curating in the sense of usability and the cryptic black box of factors that shape this very service.

 Link to the work:Die ganze Welt der Musik?
 Kuratierte Playlists als Zugang zu Musik bei Streamingdiensten (2019)

-Frieder Behrens (2019) is concerned with the hype surrounding the album ‘Obaa Sima’ by Ghanaian-born Yaw Atta-Owusu aka Ata Kak.
-His album was initially to go unnoticed after its release (1994) until the American Brian Shimkovitz digitized a copy of the cassette-released album and made it available to the online community on his blog ‘Awesome Tapes From Africa‘ in 2006.
-“From the author’s subjective perspective, Brian Shimkovitz’s project fits into a trend that is expressed in a growing interest in music from formerly colonized countries.
-Under names like ‘Analog Africa’, ‘Sahel Sounds’, ‘Mr. Bongo’ or ‘Habibi Funk’, to name but a few, Europeans or Americans are publishing early music by predominantly African artists.
+Frieder Behrens (2019) examines the hype surrounding the album ‘Obaa Sima’ by Ghanaian-born Yaw Atta-Owusu aka.
+Ata Kak.
+His album initially went unnoticed after its release (1994), until American Brian Shimkovitz digitalized a copy of the cassette-released album and made it available to the online community on his blog ‘Awesome Tapes From Africa’ in 2006.
+“From the author’s subjective perspective, Brian Shimkovitz’s project fits into a trend that is characterized by a growing interest in music from formerly colonized countries.
+Under names such as ‘Analog Africa’, ‘Sahel Sounds’, ‘Mr. Bongo’ or ‘Habibi Funk’, to name only a few examples, Europeans or Americans publish old music by predominantly African artists.
 It is obvious that this raises postcolonial questions.
-It is in this sense that the relevance of this work should be understood by critically discussing the phenomenon using Ata Kak and Awesome Tapes From Africa as examples.
+The relevance of this work is also to be understood in this sense by critically discussing the phenomenon using Ata Kak and Awesome Tapes From Africa as examples.

 Link to the work: Awesome Tapes From Afrika.
 Eine postkoloniale TRX-Analyse des Reissues von Ata Kaks "Obaa Sima" (2019)

-Lukas Iden (2018) discusses whether the arrangement of musical genres in the genre map Every Noise At Once reproduces existing topophilic patterns or, on the contrary, breaks them up and, under the sign of a new, location-independent logic for the organization and structure of popular music.
-“In comparison to the ethnomusicological order, it should become clear to what extent music in digital networks is structured differently and, above all, how these potential new and different orders affect the topophilia of the agents of popular music and the associated postcolonial structures and cultural essentialisms in music.
-Do these restructurings even have the potential to decolonize music, or is it the reproduction of a frozen Eurocentric view of music?
+Lukas Iden (2018) discusses whether the arrangement of musical genres in the genre map Every Noise At Once reproduces existing topophilic patterns or, on the contrary, breaks them up and is shaped by a new, location-independent logic for the organization and structure of popular music.
+“In comparison to the ethnomusicological system, the thesis aims to show the extent to which music in digital networks is structured differently and, above all, how these potentially new and different systems affect the topophilia of agents of popular music as well as the associated postcolonial structures and cultural essentialisms in music.
+Do these rearrangements actually have the potential to decolonize music, or is it the reproduction of a rigid Eurocentric outlook on music?

 Link to the work: (Un-)Mapping Music.
 Die Kartierung populärer Musik zwischen EthnoLogik und Algorithmik (2018)

 Fully electric vehicles are no longer niche products.
 Many well-known manufacturers from the automotive industry are currently presenting the first models and series of electric cars as an alternative to vehicles with conventional combustion engines.
-However, electric motors have the characteristic of being almost silent.
-This is a problem because “in many situations they can be overheard and thus pose a risk of accidents. […] An EU regulation, which came into force in July 2019, solves the problem of silence in electric cars with an Acoustic Vehicle Alerting System (AVAS).
+However, electric motors have the characteristic of being almost entirely silent.
+This is a problem because “in many situations they can be overheard and thus pose a risk of accidents. […] An EU regulation, which came into force in July 2019, solves the problem of silent electric cars with an Acoustic Vehicle Alerting System (AVAS).
 This system generates an artificial engine sound so that the vehicle is acoustically perceptible to other road users.
-The development and design of this exterior sound in accordance with EU regulations is a task and challenge for the industry.
-Alex Krause (2019) examines “what strategy manufacturers are using to implement the task of designing a synthetic sound for a car” and to what extent the sonic properties of the combustion engine still play a role in this process.
-It also predicts what the soundscape might sound like in a future city where mainly electric cars will be on the streets.
+The development and design of this exterior sound in accordance with EU regulations is the task and challenge of the industry”.
+Alex Krause (2019) examines “what strategy manufacturers are using to implement the task of designing a synthetic sound for a car” and to what extent the sonic characteristics of the combustion engine still play a role in this process.
+It also predicts what the soundscape of a future city might sound like, with mainly electric cars on the streets.